aws/amazon-ecs-cli/README.md

 ```
 $ ecs-cli help configure
 NAME:
-   configure - Configures your AWS credentials, the AWS region to use, and the EC2 Container Service cluster name to use with the ECS CLI.
+   configure - Configures your AWS credentials, the AWS region to use, and the ECS cluster name to use with the Amazon ECS CLI.
+The resulting configuration is stored in the ~/.ecs/config file.

 USAGE:
    command configure [command options] [arguments...]

 OPTIONS:
-   --region, -r 	Specify the AWS Region to use. [$AWS_REGION]
+   --region, -r 					Specifies the AWS region to use.
+If the AWS_REGION environment variable is set when ecs-cli configure is run, then the AWS region is set to the value of that environment variable. [$AWS_REGION]
-   --access-key 	Specify the AWS access key to use. [$AWS_ACCESS_KEY_ID]
+   --access-key 					Specifies the AWS access key to use.
+If the AWS_ACCESS_KEY_ID environment variable is set when ecs-cli configure is run, then the AWS access key ID is set to the value of that environment variable. [$AWS_ACCESS_KEY_ID]
-   --secret-key 	Specify the AWS secret key to use. [$AWS_SECRET_ACCESS_KEY]
+   --secret-key 					Specifies the AWS secret key to use.
+If the AWS_SECRET_ACCESS_KEY environment variable is set when ecs-cli configure is run, then the AWS secret access key is set to the value of that environment variable. [$AWS_SECRET_ACCESS_KEY]
-   --profile, -p 	Specify your AWS credentials with an existing named profile from ~/.aws/credentials. [$AWS_PROFILE]
+   --profile, -p 					Specifies your AWS credentials with an existing named profile from ~/.aws/credentials.
+If the AWS_PROFILE environment variable is set when ecs-cli configure is run, then the AWS named profile is set to the value of that environment variable. [$AWS_PROFILE]
-   --cluster, -c 	Specify the ECS cluster name to use.
-If the cluster does not exist, it will be created.
+   --cluster, -c 					Specifies the ECS cluster name to use.
+If the cluster does not exist, it is created when you try to add resources to it with the ecs-cli up command.
+   --compose-project-name-prefix "ecscompose-"		[Optional] Specifies the prefix added to an ECS task definition created from a compose file.
+Format <prefix><project-name>.
+   --compose-service-name-prefix "ecscompose-service-"	[Optional] Specifies the prefix added to an ECS service created from a compose file.
+Format <prefix><project-name>.
+   --cfn-stack-name-prefix "amazon-ecs-cli-setup-"	[Optional] Specifies the prefix added to the AWS CloudFormation stack created on ecs-cli up.
+Format <prefix><cluster-name>.
 ```

 ## Using the CLI